 - Travel regularly for work?

-- Fly long-haul at least three times a year?
+- Fly long-distance at least three times a year?

 - Split your time between two cities?